Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments

-In this section we describe properties of a fault-tolerant logical channel, building upon the formalisms introduced for the one-way measurement-based quantum computer by Raussendorf \textit{et al}. in~\cite{raussendorf2007fault} and extended in~\cite{brown2020universal,bartolucci2021fusion}.
-In subsequent sections we will specialise to logical channels that are achieved by manipulating topological features of the surface code in (2{+}1)D space-time.
+In this section we describe properties of a fault-tolerant logical instrument, building upon the formalism introduced for the one-way measurement-based quantum computer by Raussendorf \textit{et al}.~\cite{raussendorf2007fault} and extended in Refs.~\cite{brown2020universal, bartolucci2021fusion}.
+In subsequent sections we specialize to logical instruments that are achieved by manipulating topological features of the surface code in (2{+}1)D space-time.